Muramasa: The Demon Blade: Plot

 The Genroku Legends are split into four different stories directly inspired by Japanese folklore and set in the Muramasa universe.
 In "Fishy Tales of the Nekomata", a domestic cat called Miike sees her family brought to ruin and all its members killed.
-Possessing the dying body of the family daughter Okoi and becoming a nekomata, she vows revenge against her family's killers, assassins employed by their rival Netsuzo Wakamiya.
-Despite succeeding, her rage remains unsated and she extends her wrath to the entire household.
-In the end, her tails are cut off by Jinkuro when he is hired to exorcise her: before being robbed of her powers, she curses Jinkuro with illness, setting the events of Momohime's story in motion.
+Becoming a nekomata and taking on the form of the family daughter Okoi, she vows revenge against her family's killers: assassins employed by their rival Netsuzo Wakamiya and his samurai retainer Shinzaemon Shigematsu.
+Using teachings from the tanuki Danzaburou, Miike infiltrates the Wakamiya estate as Okoi to kill Wakamiya and Shigematsu.
+Despite succeeding, her rage extends to the entire household.
+In the end, her tails are cut off by Jinkuro when he is hired to exorcise her: in the process she curses Jinkuro with illness, setting the events of Momohime's story in motion.
 Now at peace, Miike spends time with an old priest and hosts moonlight dances with local cats and bakeneko.
-In the alternate ending, Miike becomes a ravenous demon whose rage is finally quelled by the old priest.
+In the alternate ending, Miike becomes a demon whose rage is finally quelled by the old priest.

-In "A Cause to Daikon For", a local farmer named Gonbe stirs up a revolt when the local daimyō raises the taxes to the point that his village is on the brink of ruin.
-Aided by the spirit of his deceased wife Otae, Gonbe fights through the daimyō's minions before killing him.
-After the fight, it is revealed that he has been relating his story to Enma, the King of Hell and, due to his actions, is condemned to be tormented there.
-Due to her love for him, Otae willingly joins Gonbe despite being a pure soul.
-However, due to the punishment demons being overworked and Gonbe complaining to Enma, he is banished with his comrades and Otae back to the living world, where they get a chance to live in peace under a new and kinder daimyō.
-In the alternate ending, the entire sequence is said to have been illusions holding Gonbe's spirit captive around the ruins of the daimyō's castle.
-He, Otae and his comrades are freed by a traveling Yamabushi and ascend to heaven.
+In "A Cause to Daikon For", the farmer Gonbe is forced to form a revolt when the local daimyō raises taxes to the point that local villages are on the brink of ruin.
+Abandoned by the authorities and aided by the spirit of his deceased wife Otae, Gonbe and his neighbours fight through the daimyō's minions before killing him.
+Executed for his actions, he relates his story to Enma, who acknowledges his reasoning but condemns him to Hell.
+Due to her love for him, Otae joins Gonbe despite being a pure soul.
+After complaining to Enma about the exhausted demons being unable to punish their souls, Enma banishes Gonbe, Otae and his comrades back to the living world, where they live in peace under a kinder daimyō.
+In the alternate ending, the entire sequence is an illusion produced by Gonbe's spirit around the ruins of the daimyō's castle, ended when a passing Yamabushi frees their spirits.